 In June 2016, the FASB issued ASU No. 2016-13, Financial Instruments-Credit Losses (Topic 326): Measurement of Credit Losses on Financial Instruments, or ASU 2016-13.
 ASU 2016-13 requires that credit losses be reported as an allowance using an expected losses model, representing the entity's current estimate of credit losses expected to be incurred.
-The accounting guidance currently in effect is based on an incurred loss model.
-For available-forsale debt securities with unrealized losses, this standard now requires allowances to be recorded instead of reducing the amortized cost of the investment.
+For available-for-sale debt securities with unrealized losses, this standard now requires allowances to be recorded instead of reducing the amortized cost of the investment.
 On January 1, 2023 the Company adopted this standard, which had no impact on its financial position or results of operations.